DasAllFolks/SharpGraphs/README.md

-# SharpGraph - An Open Source Graph Theory Library in C#

-This project is currently under active development.

-## Running the Tests

-TODO
+# GraphSharp

+A library of graph algorithms and data structures in C#.

+This package is currently WIP, but the plan is to ultimately turn it into a fully-tested NuGet package.

 ## License